Software Release Information for Service Upgrades

 Notification of New Releases

-When Graphiant releases a new software version, a blue banner will appear at the top of the screen upon login to the Graphiant Portal.
+When Graphiant releases a new software version, a purple banner will appear at the top of the screen upon login to the Graphiant Portal.

 From here you can click ‘View Release Notes' and see the versions introduced and what features they have.